wtaferner/WienerNetzeSmartmeter/README.md

 This integration uses the API of https://www.wienernetze.at/smartmeter All rights regarding the API are reserved by [Wiener Netze](https://www.wienernetze.at/impressum)

+Fork from [DarwinsBuddy](https://github.com/DarwinsBuddy/WienerNetzeSmartmeter) to own the code in my HA instance

 Special thanks to [platrysma](https://github.com/platysma) for providing me a starting point [vienna-smartmeter](https://github.com/platysma/vienna-smartmeter) and especially [florianL21](https://github.com/florianL21/)